1. My programme has started. Can I still apply for the scholarship?

 4. To submit my portfolio/project case studies, can I provide a link to my online website within my scholarship application?

 No. Please consolidate the best works that showcase your creative ability, design process, and potential for the scholarship application.
-Do take note that the maximum combined upload size accepted by the application portal, BrightSparks, is 20MB.
-We do not consider portfolios submitted as a link for access or download in the “Website, Large Files and Videos” section of the application form.
+Do take note that you may only upload files of up to 10MB in size.
+We do not consider portfolios submitted as a link for access or download.

 5. How far back should my academic record and transcript submissions go?